News

 When: August 15, 2024

-People: Peter A. Lauricella, Christopher Martin, Vonnetta L. Benjamin, Angela W. Russell, David Hall, William L. Waudby, Christopher P. Flanagan, Christine A. Knipper, George C. Rockas, Michael J. Duffy, Craig Brinker, J. Price Collins, Ashley F. Gilmore, Jennafer G. Groswith, Stephani R. Johnson, Jarad L. Kent, R. Douglas Noah Jr., Susan Abbott Schwartz, Kimberly A. Wilson, Emily L.P.
-Aguero, Jason D. Melichar, Ryan A. Williams, Jane E. Young, Christopher D. Yvars, Kent M. Adams, John W. Bridger, Christina C. Huston, Lori D. Proctor, John R. Shepperd, Ronald L. White, Karen L. Bashor, Sheri Thome, William S. Cook, Diana M. Estrada, William Tolin Gay, David Simantob, Tae S. Um, James M. Burd, Marcia L. Pearson, Christopher M. Piekarski, Lynsie Gaddis Rust, Maxwell L. Billek, Anne M. Dalena, Andrew M. Epstein, Roger R. Gottilla, Barbara Hopkinson Kelly, Kurt W. Krauss, William D. Lipkind, Carolyn F. O'Connor, Joanna Piorek, Thomas F. Quinn, James B. Sharp, Katherine E. Tammaro, Sheila Tarabour, Michael P. Turner, Mark R. Vespole, Kathryn Anne Grace, Matthew W. Lee, Peter M. Moore, Alan Fiedel, Tanya I. Suarez, William J. Katt, John P. Loringer, Michael Harowski, H. Jake Rodriguez, Jeffrey B. Araten, Allison R. Graffeo, Robin N. Gregory, Paul Karp, Frances Malfa, Richard Ng, Lois K. Ottombrino, Ricki E. Roer, Dov G. Sternberg, Nicholas D. Freeman, James M. Kloss, Sean M. McDonough, Noelle K. Sheehan, Brian F. Breen, John T. Donovan, Kathleen D. Wilkinson, Michael Belisle, George Pitcher, David J. Aveni, Carole J. Buckner, Bruno W. Katz, Patrick J. Kearns, Michael P. McCloskey, William M. Hake, John H. Podesta, Julie A. Torres, Yakov P. Wiegmann, Jaime B. Eagan, Rachel Tallon Reynolds, Stephen P. Brown, Eric W.F.
+People: Peter A. Lauricella, Christopher Martin, Vonnetta L. Benjamin, Angela W. Russell, David Hall, William L. Waudby, Christopher P. Flanagan, Christine A. Knipper, George C. Rockas, Michael J. Duffy, Craig Brinker, J. Price Collins, Ashley F. Gilmore, Jennafer G. Groswith, Stephani R. Johnson, Jarad L. Kent, R. Douglas Noah Jr., Kimberly A. Wilson, Emily L.P.
+Aguero, Jason D. Melichar, Ryan A. Williams, Jane E. Young, Christopher D. Yvars, Kent M. Adams, Christina C. Huston, Lori D. Proctor, John R. Shepperd, Ronald L. White, Karen L. Bashor, Sheri Thome, William S. Cook, Diana M. Estrada, William Tolin Gay, David Simantob, Tae S. Um, James M. Burd, Marcia L. Pearson, Christopher M. Piekarski, Lynsie Gaddis Rust, Maxwell L. Billek, Anne M. Dalena, Andrew M. Epstein, Roger R. Gottilla, Barbara Hopkinson Kelly, Kurt W. Krauss, William D. Lipkind, Carolyn F. O'Connor, Joanna Piorek, Thomas F. Quinn, James B. Sharp, Katherine E. Tammaro, Sheila Tarabour, Michael P. Turner, Mark R. Vespole, Kathryn Anne Grace, Matthew W. Lee, Peter M. Moore, Alan Fiedel, Tanya I. Suarez, William J. Katt, John P. Loringer, Michael Harowski, H. Jake Rodriguez, Jeffrey B. Araten, Allison R. Graffeo, Robin N. Gregory, Paul Karp, Frances Malfa, Richard Ng, Lois K. Ottombrino, Ricki E. Roer, Dov G. Sternberg, Nicholas D. Freeman, James M. Kloss, Sean M. McDonough, Noelle K. Sheehan, Brian F. Breen, John T. Donovan, Kathleen D. Wilkinson, Michael Belisle, George Pitcher, David J. Aveni, Carole J. Buckner, Bruno W. Katz, Patrick J. Kearns, Michael P. McCloskey, William M. Hake, John H. Podesta, Julie A. Torres, Yakov P. Wiegmann, Jaime B. Eagan, Rachel Tallon Reynolds, Stephen P. Brown, Eric W.F.
 Niederer, Daniel R. Coffman, Robert W. Goodson, Catherine A. Hanrahan, Alan B. Friedberg, Michael F. Grady, Jacqueline Hattar and Thomas W. Tobin

 Lauricella Appointed Chair of DRI’s Commercial Litigation Committee